Smoke Alarm Chirping: What It Means and How to Fix It Fast

 Your roof plays a far more important role in fire safety than you might think.
 The shingles on a well-maintained asphalt roof are designed to expand and contract in response to the weather, which helps channel water away before it can seep into your walls and start electrical fires.

 Roof Maxx helps extend their lifespan by re-infusing them with the petrochemical oils they lose over time.
 It’s an effective option that may buy you up to 15 more years before you need a total replacement, but it costs up to 80% less.
-See the treatment in action in this 1-minute video.

 Stay Safe From the Top Down With Roof Maxx